top of page

 Tommy Gant 2019.jpg

-Thomas Gant is a graduate of Southern New Jersey Academy of Performing Arts under the direction of David Kloss.
+Thomas is a graduate of Southern New Jersey Academy of Performing Arts under the direction of David Kloss.
 He has also studied with Ronen Koresh and Melissa Rector of Koresh Dance Company, as well as with Delphine Del Bello, David Kloss, Nancy Page, and Christopher Fleming, among others.
 Mr. Gant works as a freelance artist, balancing dancing, teaching, and choreography.
 He has danced with Opus 1 Contemporary Company, Dance Del Bello, BalletFleming, and Brandywine Ballet.
 He has developed an international relationship choreographing and teaching for Tainan City Ballet as well as Chung Hwa Arts High School in Taiwan.
 Mr. Gant has also been appointed the regisseur of David Kloss’s repertoire.
-He is pleased to be returning to dance with Brandywine Ballet this season.
+He returned to Brandywine Ballet in 2019 and is please to continue dancing with the company.

 EMILY ROYCE